-The grantee should be concerned with both the body of the contract as well as the compliance requirements that are frequently included as exhibits to the base contract.
+The subrecipient should be concerned with both the body of the contract as well as the compliance requirements that are frequently included as exhibits to the base contract.
 The following must be included in the contract text:

 - ✓ Parties to the agreement;

 - Project location;

 - ✓ Scope of services;

-- ✓ Financial commitments;
+- Financial commitments;

 - Starting and ending dates;

-- Performance schedule and milestones;
+- ✓ Performance schedule and milestones;

 - Contract representatives (grantee, contractor, subcontractor(s));

-- ✓ Conflict of interest;
+- Conflict of interest;

-- ✓ Reporting requirements;
+- Reporting requirements;

 - ✓ Suspension clause;

 - Incorporation of attached requirements;

 - Payment schedule and contract cost;

 - Signatures; and

-- CDBG General Conditions and any other General Conditions pertinent to the contract.
+- ✓ CDBG-DR General Conditions and any other General Conditions pertinent to the contract.

 Additional clauses required by the federal government (e.g., labor standards, Section 3, etc.) must also be incorporated in the contract.
 They require specific language, which must be inserted verbatim into the contract.
-The KCDBG Contract Documents Guide, which is available on DLG's website, provides the relevant clauses and information on the dollar value of the contracts to which they apply.
-These paragraphs generally advise contractors that they must comply with specific federal laws pertaining to the environment, fair housing, labor, and other laws attached to the KCDBG legislation.
+The CDBG-DR Contract Documents Guide, which is available on DLG's website, provides the relevant clauses and information on the dollar value of the contracts to which they apply.
+These paragraphs generally advise contractors that they must comply with specific federal laws pertaining to the environment fair bousing, labor, and other laws attached to the CD https://kydlgweb.ky.gov/Documen ts/CDBG\handbook/KY%20CDBG% 20Contract%20Documents%20Gui de%20Final%202017.pdf, listed under Chapter 5: Contracting environment, fair housing, labor, and other laws attached to the CDBG-DR legislation.